VerasThiago/Algorithms/README.md

 ## Welcome to my algorithm repository

-**Here you will find some useful algorithms that helped me doing some URI & Codefoces problems**
+**Here you will find some useful algorithms that helped me doing some URI, Codefoces and UVA problems**

 _My URI profile:_
 https://www.urionlinejudge.com.br/judge/pt/profile/113065 \